8mm Film to DVD. How Do I Convert it?

-Watching old film without a projector is, well, just not possible.
-The film must be converted into video files that can be played on today’s devices.
-There are two basic choices: 8mm film to digital and 8mm film to DVD.
-The process is straightforward and simple.
+Watching an old film without a projector is impossible.
+Video technicians first convert film into video files for today’s devices.
+There are two choices: 8mm film to digital and 8mm film to DVD.
+The process is straightforward.

 Capture 8mm Film to DVD

-This step requires specialized equipment that can copy or scan the film and convert it to a digital format.
-Originally, old projectors were used to project the film on a screen or directly into a camera.
-Today, standard equipment performs frame-by-frame scanning with a choice of scan resolutions, real time scan lighting adjustments, and multiple output options including frame rate and resolution settings.
+Step 1 requires specialized equipment to copy or scan film and convert it to a digital format.
+Originally, old projectors projected film on a screen or directly into a camera.
+Today, standard equipment performs frame-by-frame scanning with a choice of scan resolutions, real-time scan lighting adjustments, and multiple output options including frame rate and resolution settings.

 Insist On a Clean Frame

-There is no reason to settle anymore for ‘rough’ frames.
+There is no reason to settle for ‘rough’ frames.
 It is a simple software process that makes a clean, full frame for every frame.
-The look is clean and watchable with out distraction.
-Yes, there is going to be film flutter here and there from damaged sprocket holes caused by either the camera or projector decades ago, but for the most part, a clean video is expected.
+The look is clean and watchable without distraction.
+There will be film flutter here and there from damaged sprocket holes caused by either the camera or the projector decades ago, but for the most part, a clean video can be expected.

 Make Basic Color and Light Adjustments

-Along with a clean frame, basic lighting and color can be adjusted where needed.
+Along with a clean frame, basic lighting and color can be adjusted as needed.
 Choices are available for simple, basic correction up to scene-by-scene correction.
-Film can fade over time and need to be darkened a bit, contrast increased, or red level lowered, for example.
-Lighting might have been poor when exposed through the camera and needs a little bit of extra lighting.
+Film fades over time and needs to be darkened, contrast increased, or red level lowered, for example.
+Lighting might have been poor when exposed through the camera, and it requires extra lighting.

 Create The Final Format

-Once captured and all edits have been made, the video is now exported to the final desired format, usually mp4, mov, or DVD.
-Size and resolution must also be chosen, DVD’s physically burned and labeled, or copies made to USBs/hard drives.
+Once captured and all edits have been made, the video is exported to the final desired format, usually mp4, mov, or DVD.
+Size and resolution must also be chosen, and DVDs physically burned and labeled, or copies made to USBs/hard drives.

 Other Options